francescofiora/books/README.md

 # Getting Started
 ## Using Docker to simplify development
-The purpose of this tutorial is a Spring Boot tutorial, however I have inserted and a Dockerfile for MySql and phpMyAdmin.
-So you not need to install and configure them, with Docker that Dockerfile is sufficient.
+The purpose of this tutorial is a Spring Boot tutorial, however I have added a Dockerfile for MySql and phpMyAdmin to simplify development and manual tests.

     cd docker
     ./create_certificate.sh